Skagway Cruise Port Guide: Tips For Cruise Passengers

 A train is assigned to each ship and makes two runs a day.
 During peak season, the White Pass & Yukon Route Railway may make three runs if a mega-ship docks and requires more than two runs.

-When purchasing a ticket through the cruise line, guests board next to their ship.
+Tip: When purchasing a ticket through the cruise line, guests board next to their ship.
 All other train passengers embark at the train station, 10 minutes away.

 Rental Cars

-For those who prefer more control over their travel itinerary, renting a car is a fantastic option.
+For those who prefer more control over their travel itinerary, a Skagway car rental is a fantastic option.
 Several rental agencies are available within Skagway, allowing exploration at your own pace.
-Here are the options for vehicle rentals:

 - DIY Jeep Tours is a popular choice on 2nd and State Street.
 Jeeps seat up to five and provide lots of space for bags.